learn-co-curriculum/active-record-associations-and-migrations/README.md

 ```

 And that's it!
 The tests in this lesson are in place to ensure you've properly
 set up these associations.
-You can go ahead and run `learn` now to see if you
+You can go ahead and run `learn test` now to see if you
 pass them all before continuing.

 ## Our Code in Action: Working with Associations